All You Need to Know Before You Visit Karlskirche in Vienna

 10

-The most impressive artwork, on the other hand, is the dome frescoes, which depict the heavenly intercession of Saint Charles Borromeo and the Virgin Mary, with angels and heavenly figures that symbolize cardinal virtues.
+Another impressive artwork, however, is the dome frescoes, which depict the heavenly intercession of Saint Charles Borromeo and the Virgin Mary, with angels and heavenly figures that symbolize cardinal virtues.

 9